kanno-soe/kanno-soe/Exposition/Theory.md

 The two terms can intersect, in designation without grasping, however here each is a term focusing on their specific aspect without considering whether the other is present of not.

+One can talk of the floor at act-time in the same way that one can talk of sleep at act-time — it doesn’t in itself require the person to be sleeping to do so, or cause one to sleep necessarily, or anything like that.

 To seek not-proliferation through not-*vacī-saṅkhāra* would be a one-sided approach toward not-proliferation.
 On the other side, ignoring *nippapañca-dhātu* because it is a “not-“, and considering *only* act-time would be another form of one-sidedness.

 ## Separate/fuse, utterances, and their offers